 <p>处理后的标签:{{ processedTags }}</p>

-splitandjoinThe filter is a powerful tool for data transformation and formatted output in the AnQi CMS template.They make it simple and efficient to extract information from structured data or to integrate fragmented information for display.No matter whether you are dealing with tags for user input, multiple value options in custom fields, or need to dynamically generate specific text formats based on data, these two filters can provide great convenience.Familiarize yourself with them, as it will help you build more dynamic, flexible, and easy-to-maintain website templates.
+splitandjoinThe filter is a powerful tool for data conversion and formatting output in Anqi CMS template.They make it easy and efficient to extract information from structured data or to integrate fragmented information for display.No matter whether you are dealing with user input tags, multiple value options in custom fields, or need to dynamically generate specific text formats based on data, these two filters can provide great convenience.Mastering them will help you build more dynamic, flexible, and easy-to-maintain website templates.

 3. If I try to usesplitWhat happens if the filter splits a string but the string does not contain the specified delimiter?